 All surgeries carry certain risks.
-Although this is quite a routine procedure potential problems are those of bleeding or wound infection following the surgery (rare), damage to structures in the area we are operating (rare), failure of the procedure and re-ascent of the testicle (rare) or indeed, in the worst case scenario, loss of a testicle (also rare).
-Re-ascent and/or loss of the testicle can happen in roughly I boy in 20 when the testicle can be bought down with one operation, and I boy in 5 when two operations are needed.
+Although this is quite a routine procedure potential problems are those of bleeding or wound infection following the surgery (rare), failure of the procedure and re-ascent of the testicle (rare) or indeed, in the worst case scenario, loss or removal of a testicle (also rare).
+Re-ascent and/or loss of the testicle can happen in roughly I boy in 50.

-It can happen that in time as your boy grows, the testicle will ride up again from its position in the scrotum into a high position again, which may require a repeat procedure to be done.
+It can happen that in time as your boy grows, the testicle will ride up from its position in the scrotum into an abnormal position again, and this may require a repeat procedure to be done.